wlhunter00/Project-Covid/README.md

 ### Web Application:

-If we are using React Native it will be easy to convert it to a Web Application using React.
+If we are using React Native it will be easy to convert it to a Web Application sing React.

 ## Contact